Free Drum Article – Should You Learn To Read and Write Drum Music/Notation?

 The problem with someone reading that last paragraph who also can’t read music is that it’s not going to make a lot of sense to them.
 The problem with not understanding something is that you don’t know what you don’t know!
 Pretty obvious really but until the big picture is drawn for you (and the written form of music is exactly that – drawn for you) you won’t understand the power of the written note and what it can do for you.

-When I’m practising the drums at home on my own I will often come across an idea or groove that I want to perfect or develop.
+When I’m practicing the drums at home on my own I will often come across an idea or groove that I want to perfect or develop.
 Because I am able to visualise the actual structure of what I’m playing I can not only aim to practice it precisely right but I can then develop the idea by adding notes, changing note subdivisions and at the same time be totally confident that I’m learning it correctly.
 Understanding music in the written form gives me the power to understand my own limits because I know, using the rules of written music notation, what is possible and what is musically and rhythmically incorrect.

 I am able to appreciate talented musicians and spot untalented ones by seeing how they use the rules of music.
 I can tell when someone is simply playing something and hoping it works rather than playing something because they know it works.
 Written music gives you a set or rules and boundaries that you can choose to use to your advantage or ignore at your peril.